Theoretical Foundations of Conformal Prediction: A general outlook through weighted permutations

 The consequence of this theorem is that if we are able to compute the weights in~\eqref{eq:weights-general-permutation}, then we can carry out conformal prediction, even though we may have nonexchangeable data and/or a nonsymmetric algorithm.
-However, this general version of the algorithm is not practically implementable without further structure, for both statistical reasons (we are assuming prior knowledge of the joint density $f$, so that the weights in~\eqref{eq:weights-general-permutation} can be computed) and computational reasons (since computing the weights, and the quantile $\hat{q}^y_w$, involves performing calculations over $(n+1)!$ many permutations $\sigma$).
+However, this general version of the algorithm is not practically implementable without further structure, for both statistical reasons (we are assuming prior knowledge of the joint density $f$, so that the weights in~\eqref{eq:weights-general-permutation} can be computed) and computational reasons (since computing the weights, and the quantile $\hat{q}^y_w$, involves performing calculations over $(n+1)!$ permutations $\sigma$).
 Nonetheless, it points toward an underlying structure that facilitates conformal prediction.

 In particular, many our preceding results can be viewed as special cases of this general formulation, where the statistical and computational challenges are simplified due to the structure of the specific setting.
 For example, in the case of covariate shift (Section~\ref{sec:covariate-shift}), we have assumed that $Z_1,\dots,Z_n$ are i.i.d.\ from some distribution $P$, and that the test distribution is a known covariate shift of $P$.
 In this case, the weights $w_\sigma^y$ depend only on the known covariate shift but not the whole distribution $f$, so they can in principle be computed without full knowledge of $f$.
 Moreover, they can be computed efficiently---the weights $w_\sigma^y$ in~\eqref{eq:weights-general-permutation} depend on $\sigma$ only through $\sigma(n+1)$.
-That is, for any $\sigma\in\cS_{n+1}$ with $\sigma(n+1)=i$, we have $w^y_\sigma = w_i$, where the weight $w_i$ is defined for the covariate shift setting in~\eqref{eq:weights-covariate-shift}.
 Thus, covariate shift is a tractable special case of the general view.